 This paper analyzes the electricity prices of the MIBEL electricity spot market with respect to a set of possible explanatory variables.
 Understanding the main drivers of the electricity price is a key aspect in understanding price formation and in developing forecasting models, which are essential for the selling and buying strategies of market agents.
-For this analysis, different techniques have been applied in this work, including standard and lasso regression models, causal analysis based on Bayesian networks and classification trees.
+For this analysis, different techniques have been applied in this work, including standard and lasso regression models, causal analysis based on bayesian networks and classification trees.
 Results from the different approaches are coherent and show strong dependency of the electricity prices with the Portuguese imported coal for lower non-dispatchable net demands, which has been progressively replaced by gas for larger non-dispatchable net demands.
-Hydro reservoirs and hydro production are also main explanatory variables of the electricity price for all non-dispatchable net demand levels. © 2019 IEEE.
+Hydro reservoirs and hydro production are also main explanatory variables of the electricity price for all non-dispatchable net demand levels.

 Teixeira, SAC; Campos, P; Fernandes, R; Roseira, C;